jonasrundberg/sudoku-battle/README.md

 ## Features

-- 🧩 **Daily puzzle** — Same puzzle for everyone, difficulty rotates by day of week
+- 🧩 **Daily puzzle** — Same puzzle for everyone, random difficulty each day
 - ⭐ **3 lives system** — Lose a star for each mistake
 - 🏆 **Private leaderboards** — Create groups with invite codes (like Advent of Code)
 - 👥 **Friends feed** — See who completed today's puzzle on the start screen